teamcaffeine/NexSupport/frontend/README.md

+# NexSupport — AI-Native Customer Support Operating System

+NexSupport is a multi-tenant, AI-powered customer support platform that automatically routes customer queries to AI or human agents based on emotion and confidence analysis, with real-time Socket.io communication and a full ticket workflow.

+## Frontend
-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Built with React + TypeScript + Vite with HMR and ESLint rules.

 Currently, two official plugins are available: